How Long Do Covid-19* and Flu Germs Live on Surfaces

 Cold and flu virus survival on surfaces

-Along with frequent handwashing (especially after contact with a sick person or handling their laundry), cleaning and disinfecting hard, nonporous surfaces during the time window where the virus remains viable after exposure (up to 3 days for Covid, and up to 2 days for the cold or flu) will help prevent infection.
+Along with frequent handwashing (especially after contact with a sick person or handling their laundry), disinfecting hard, nonporous surfaces during the time window where the virus remains viable after exposure (up to 3 days for Covid-19, and up to 2 days for the cold or flu) can help prevent the spread of infection.

-Disinfectant products should be registered with the EPA and known to kill cold, flu and SARS-CoV-2 viruses.
-For laundry, select the hottest temperature possible and add the appropriate laundry additive to get clothes and bedding as clean as possible.
+Disinfectant products should be registered with the EPA to kill cold, flu and SARS-CoV-2 viruses.
+For laundry, add the appropriate laundry additive, like Clorox® Laundry Sanitizer, which kills 99.9% of bacteria and viruses when used as directed, alongside your preferred detergent to sanitize clothing, bedding and linens.